Mazen-Yasser-10/IEEE-CS-25-BACKEND/MySQL/MySQL.md

 ## 🌟Difference between MySQL and Postgresql.

 #### MySQL and PostgreSQL are two of the most widely used open-source relational database management systems.
 MySQL is known for its speed and ease of use, making it ideal for web applications and read-heavy workloads.
 PostgreSQL called “Postgres,” offers advanced features and strong data integrity by making it suitable for complex queries and transactions.

+## Relations (one to one, one to many, many to many).

+#### One-to-one: A record in one table is related to one record in another table.
+One-to-many: A record in one table is related to many records in another table.
+Many-to-many: Multiple records in one table are related to multiple records in another table.

+## Write-ahead logging.

+#### In computer science, write-ahead logging (WAL) is a family of techniques for providing atomicity and durability (two of the ACID properties) in database systems.
+A write ahead log is an append-only auxiliary disk-resident structure used for crash and transaction recovery.
+The changes are first recorded in the log, which must be written to stable storage, before the changes are written to the database.The main functionality of a write-ahead log can be summarized as:Allow the page cache to buffer updates to disk-resident pages while ensuring durability semantics in the larger context of a database system.Persist all operations on disk until the cached copies of pages affected by these operations are synchronized on disk.
+Every operation that modifies the database state has to be logged on disk before the contents on the associated pages can be modifiedAllow lost in-memory changes to be reconstructed from the operation log in case of a crash.

+## What are normalization and denormalization?
+Explain their differences.

+#### The goal of normalization is to minimize data redundancy and dependency by organizing data into well-structured tables.
+Denormalization involves combining tables that have been normalized to improve query performance and simplify data retrieval.

 ## Resources
 #### https://www.techtarget.com/searchdatamanagement/definition/database